vldbss-2023/lab1-deploy-tidb-cluster-on-aws-eks/README.md

 # Lab 1: Deploy TiDB Cluster on AWS EKS

 This lab deploys a TiDB cluster on an AWS EKS.
-The deployment process is automated with Pulumi, which is a popular infrastructure as code (IaC) framework.
+The TiDB cluster is managed by TiDB-Operator, and the deployment process is automated with Pulumi.

 <!-- TOC -->
 * [Lab 1: Deploy TiDB Cluster on AWS EKS](#lab-1-deploy-tidb-cluster-on-aws-eks)